Moissanite vs Lab Diamond: Full Guide (Which Is Better?)

 Moissanite vs Lab Diamonds: Value

-When comparing moissanite vs lab diamond value, it’s clear that both offer excellent beauty and ethics — but very different long-term worth.
+When comparing moissanite vs lab diamonds in terms of value, both are beautiful, ethical, and affordable — but they differ greatly in long-term worth.

-When lab diamonds first entered the market, they were around 25% cheaper than mined diamonds.
-Today, that price gap has expanded — lab-grown stones can be up to 45% less expensive, and prices continue to fall as production technology improves.
-Because of this volatility, even the best jewelers in the Moissanite vs Lab Diamond market hesitate to offer trade-in programs; their resale value simply isn’t stable enough.
+When lab diamonds first became popular, they were about 25% cheaper than mined diamonds.
+Today, that gap has widened to 40–45%, and prices continue to drop as production becomes more efficient.
+Because of this falling price trend, jewelers rarely offer trade-in programs for lab diamonds or moissanite — their long-term value simply isn’t stable.

 Why Moissanite Doesn’t Hold Monetary Value